 All of the organ pipes were new in 1931 except for the diapason ranks which were retained from an earlier instrument built by Radcliffe & Sagar of Leeds in 1869.

-If you’re interested in hearing recordings of our organ, you can buy our published recordings.
+If you’re interested in hearing recordings of the pipe organ, you can buy our published recordings.

-You can read more about our organ, including some more technical details, on the National Pipe Organ Register.
+You can read more about the organ, including some more technical details, on the National Pipe Organ Register.